A love letter to

 — Levon Sharrow

-My late design mentor Thomas and I met every Wednesday afternoon at Paltoquet (Montréal) for fresh croissants and hot chocolate.
+My late design mentor Thomas and I met every Wednesday afternoon at Paltoquet (Montreal) for fresh croissants and hot chocolate.
 On a cold January day, as I was getting ready to leave, he asked me to take my heavy coat off and try his on.
 I was skeptical.
+This was my first Patagonia story.

-Thomas and I met on Wednesday afternoons at Paltoquet (Montréal) for fresh croissants and hot chocolate.
+My late design mentor Thomas and I met every Wednesday afternoon at Paltoquet (Montreal) for fresh croissants and hot chocolate.
 On a cold January day, as I was getting ready to leave, he asked me to take my heavy coat off and try his on.
 I was skeptical.
+This was my first Patagonia story.

 Thomas "Señor Pescado" Fisher